The internet is filled to the brim with different companies trying to get you to open a brokerage account with them.

 - Account charges or custodial fees — These have lots of different names but they are basically a fee you have to pay for holding investments in a brokerage account.
 They are generally a percentage of the value of your portfolio and charged annually.
 For instance, if the fee was 1% and you had a £100 portfolio, you’d have to pay a £1 fee that year.

-- Subscription fees — Instead of account charges, some brokers ask you to pay a flat fee for opening an account with them.
+- Subscription fees — Instead of account charges, some brokers ask you to pay a monthly fee for opening an account with them.
 This means you’ll pay the same amount on a monthly or annual basis, as opposed to paying a proportion of the value of your account.

 - Trading commissions — These are fees you have to pay for making trades with a stockbroker.
 You have to pay them when you buy or sell stocks.